Dutch party on streets as royals prepare for handover

 But this year the city of Amsterdam is putting on a special show to celebrate the investiture of Willem-Alexander and the abdication of Beatrix, 75, who wants to retire after 33 years in the job.

-The royals are broadly popular, with 78 percent of Dutch in favour of the monarchy up from 74 percent a year ago, according to an Ipsos poll.
+The royals are broadly popular, with 78 percent of Dutch in favor of the monarchy up from 74 percent a year ago, according to an Ipsos poll.

 But they have been stripped of their political influence, and no longer appoint the mediator who conducts exploratory talks when forming government coalitions.

-Amsterdam is already awash with orange, the royal colour.
-Houses are covered in bunting and flags, shop windows are stuffed with orange cakes, sweets, clothes and flowers and many partygoers are decked out in the royal colours.
+Amsterdam is already awash with orange, the royal color.
+Houses are covered in bunting and flags, shop windows are stuffed with orange cakes, sweets, clothes and flowers and many partygoers are decked out in the royal colors.

 Nearly a million people are expected to join the street party with dancing to bands and DJs, helping create a carnival atmosphere.
 As always, there will be people on the pavements at dawn setting up traditional makeshift bric-a-brac stalls.